baboons/samba4-gaps/README.md

-samba4-gaps
+Google Apps Password Sync for Samba4
 ===========

-Google Apps Password Sync for Samba4

-Reads from you'r Samba4 AD and updates changes password to Google Apps in SHA1 format.
-Note that this solution requires you to run: samba-tool domain passwordsettings set --store-plaintext=on
+Reads from your Samba4 AD and updates changes password to Google Apps in SHA1 format.
+Note that this solution requires you to run:

+samba-tool domain passwordsettings set --store-plaintext=on

-And requires you to use "Store passwords using reversible encryption" for each users.
-Can be enabled with MS Active Directory snap in tool.
+Also you will have to use "Store passwords using reversible encryption" for each users.
+This can be enabled with MS Active Directory snap in tool from Windows.

 Python Dependencies
 ===========